GautierDorval/ssa-e-a2-doctrine/doctrine.md

 Controlled root-level context files are added to constrain scope, define boundaries, and enable verification and anti-hallucination constraints.
 Dual Web complements SSA-E, but does not override it.

 3) A2 (interpretation and observation)
-Finally, routing, clustering, and observation artifacts are deployed to manage intent patterns and interpretation drift without introducing transactional truth.
+Finally, routing, clustering, and observation artifacts are deployed to reduce ambiguity, prevent misrouting, and monitor interpretive drift without introducing transactional truth.

+Examples (non-prescriptive) :
+- gsc-priority.json : observational prioritization signals (relative, non-guaranteed)
+- semantic-schema-index.jsonld : declarative inventory of critical pages and schema roles
+- semantic-router.json : intent → canonical routing constraints and anti-inference guardrails

 ---